ARTFL-Project/DVLF-2.0/README.md

-# DVLF-2.0
+# DVLF-3.0
-New version of the DVLF written in Go + AngularJS
+New version of the DVLF written in Go + VueJS